firebolt-db/godocs/docs/_includes/sql_examples/array_to_string.md

 {% endraw %}

 {% raw %}
-In this example below, the elements are concatenated separated by a comma.
+In the example below, the elements are concatenated separated by a comma.
 ``` sql
 SELECT ARRAY_TO_STRING(['1', '2', '3'], ',') AS levels;
 ```